 First lady's spokeswoman will replace Sarah Sanders as White House press secretary

-Stephanie Grisham, who has served as first lady Melania Trump's press secretary for over two years, will replace Sarah Sanders as White House press secretary and communications director, morphing what was formerly two jobs into one.
+Stephanie Grisham, who has served as first lady Melania Trump's spokeswoman for over two years, will replace Sarah Sanders as White House press secretary and communications director.
 Grisham was considered the front-runner to fill the spot.

 It was the first lady — not President Trump — who announced the news.